aimms/documentation/webui/column-chart-widget.rst

 Column Chart Widget
 ===================

 The Column Chart is a particular instance of the Combination Chart which represents data as vertical bars, also called columns.
-In this section we refer to a combination chart widget which uses only columns as a column chart widget.
+In this section we refer to a Combination Chart Widget which uses only columns as a column chart widget.
 Note, however, that the formal widget type used for adding it to a page is still "combinationchart".

 A column chart widget can render data in your model by using an X/Y-plane and display a column for each data point.
 The height of a column in the chart equals the value of the corresponding data point.